DataDog/dd-trace-java/README.md

 }
 ```

-You can pass an `operationName` to tag the trace data as you want:
+You can pass an `operationName` to name the trace data as you want:

 ```java
 @Trace(operationName="database.before")